Properties of Stainless Steels

 Duplex grades are readily weldable by all commonly used processes such as SMAW, FCAW, GTAW, BMAW, SAW and a large variety of joint designs.
 When planning welding operations, it is therefore of paramount importance to carefully consider the choice of welding processes and consumables, the establishment of comprehensive welding procedures and the need for proper control when storing consumables.
 During production, it is also important to understand the problems associated with storage, handling and fabrication of stainless steel plates and pipes.

-Typical properties for DSS, grade 1.4462 compared to other stainless steel types: the duplex 1.4462 is 50% more expensive compared to the standard 304L grade in terms of price/kg, but less expensive if we compare Price/PRE and Price/Yield strength, valuable design and service life factors.
+Typical properties for DSS, grade 1.4462 compared to other stainless steel types: As can be seen in table 6, the duplex 1.4462 is 50% more expensive compared to the standard 304L grade in terms of price/kg, but less expensive if we compare Price/PRE and Price/Yield strength, valuable design and service life factors.

 The greatest benefit of molybdenum and nitrogen in stainless steels is the improved resistance to pitting and crevice corrosion, especially in environments containing chloride.